 Manufactured Gas Plant Site Restoration

-Atlanta Gas Light's top priority is to ensure the health and safety of our communities.
-Our aggressive MGP cleanup program is a reflection of this commitment.
-The former MGP sites present no significant threat to human health or the environment.
-Most of the byproduct materials are located below the ground surface where contact is unlikely.
-Drinking-water wells near the sites have not been affected.
-We will continue to monitor and test groundwater thereafter according to each site's respective approved program.
-The EPD has supervised the cleanups and assured that they meet state requirements.
+Our aggressive MGP cleanup program is a reflection of our commitment to the health and safety of the communities we serve.
+The remediated MGP sites present no significant threat to human health or the environment.
+AGL will continue to monitor and test groundwater according to each site's state-approved program.
+The EPD supervised the cleanups, which met state requirements.